mohak34/CommDec-DBTA/README.md

 ## Usage

-### Running the Enhanced TGN Model
+### Running the Standard TGN Model

-The main implementation is available in the notebook `notebooks/Enhanced_TGN.ipynb`.
-This notebook contains the complete implementation of the Temporal Graph Network with the Reddit dataset.
+The main implementation is available in `src/enhanced_tgn.py`.
+This file contains the complete implementation of the standard Temporal Graph Network with the Reddit dataset.

+### Running the Decay TGN Model

+The enhanced Decay TGN model with temporal attention decay is implemented in `src/decay_tgn.py`.
+This model includes:

+- Configurable decay factors for temporal attention
+- Memory modules with decay-based temporal attention
+- Adaptive decay mechanisms for learning temporal patterns

-### Visualizing Communities
+### Comparative Analysis

-To visualize communities in the temporal graph:

-1. Open `notebooks/TGN_with_Visualization.ipynb`
-2. Run the notebook to see visualizations of the Reddit dataset and community structures
-3. The visualizations show how communities evolve over time in the dynamic graph
+To compare both models:

+1. Use the standard TGN implementation in `notebooks/Enhanced_TGN.ipynb`
+2. Use the Decay TGN implementation with different decay factors via `src/decay_tgn.py`
+3. Run experiments with various decay factors to analyze their impact on performance

 ## Key Components

-### Enhanced TGN Model
+### Standard TGN Model (`src/enhanced_tgn.py`)

-The enhanced TGN model includes a modified DecayTemporalAttention mechanism where the decay factor has been disabled (set to zero) to evaluate the model's performance without temporal decay metrics.
+The standard TGN implementation includes:

+- Temporal attention mechanisms for modeling dynamic graph interactions
+- Memory modules for storing and updating node states over time
+- Message passing and aggregation for community detection
+- Link prediction capabilities

-## TGN Model Documentation
+### Decay TGN Model (`src/decay_tgn.py`)

-For detailed documentation on the Temporal Graph Network model, please see [TGN README](docs/README_TGN.md).
+The Decay TGN model extends the standard TGN with:

+- Configurable decay factors for temporal attention weights
+- Adaptive decay mechanisms that learn optimal decay rates
+- Enhanced memory modules with temporal decay consideration
+- Comprehensive decay analysis and visualization tools

+### Model Comparison

+Both models can be evaluated on:

+- **Community Detection**: Identifying clusters of related nodes in temporal graphs
+- **Link Prediction**: Predicting future connections between nodes
+- **Temporal Pattern Analysis**: Understanding how relationships evolve over time

 ## Dataset